AnonZebra/psychopy-infant-audiovis-et/README.md

 Every 8th trial is followed by a 'distraction video' whose sole purpose is to keep the infant engaged in the task by making the experiment less monotonous.

+## Running the experiment
+Clone/download this project.
+Set up the eyetracker (see 'Eyetracker setup' section below).
+Open 'infant_audiovisual_eyetrack.psypexp' with PsychoPy.
+Click the 'Run' button.
+You should be shown a loading screen with an elephant first - here, all experiment images are preloaded (to prevent latency during the experiment), which might take 30-60 seconds.
+Please be patient.
+After everything is loaded, the experiment should start with a screen showing an attention grabber.
+Once the eyetracker records that participant (or 'mock eyetracker') gaze is directed at the attention grabber for 200ms, the first trial should start.
+The experiment then keeps going until all 64 trials are finished.

 ## Stimuli
 Note that you may wish to replace the stimuli to run your own version of the experiment.
 In that case especially, read the 'Preparation scripts' section below; you'll probably want to modify the code and compnents in the PsychoPy project as well.